 Names on the Township 26 map of north Seattle

 Township 26 holds the names of many very early white settlers who were not homesteaders in the sense of living on their claim property.
 Some paid cash to buy land and were simply investing in land in hopes of harvesting natural resources such as timber.
-Others hoped that their land might end up in the path of a railroad, which would greatly increase the land value.
+Others hoped that their property might end up in the path of a railroad, which would greatly increase the land value.

 The small lake marked with the name John Welch, is at 125th & Meridian Avenue and later became known as Haller Lake.